wagtail-deprecated/wagtaildemo/README.md

 SQLite is supported as an alternative to PostgreSQL - update the DATABASES setting in wagtaildemo/settings/base.py to use 'django.db.backends.sqlite3', as you would with a regular Django project.
-However, due to [an issue with migrations](https://github.com/torchbox/wagtail/issues/24), you will need to run the following in place of manage.py migrate:

-    python manage.py migrate 0001 --all
-    python manage.py migrate